Filip-Jovetic/Planner-App/README.md

 # Planner-App

-Creating SPA with minimal baseline style useing CSS The application need to read input data and to save them in next reload page
+Creating SPA with minimal baseline style using CSS.
+The application needs to read input data and to save them in next reload page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).